mewsicapp/.github/profile/README.md

 - Web*

 *Web is likely not actually possible due to CORS restrictions, but it is a hope.
+**the build targets are disputed due to issues with building kotlin user interfaces for iOS and the heavily different codebases versus the possible utility of a Web version**
 ## What features does mewsic have?
 mewsic has a lot of features, but the most important ones are:
 - Playlist and Liked Song sync from other platforms